2023 First Nations Public Administration Conference: First Peoples to All Peoples

 1 March 2023 - 4 March 2023

 ANZSOG’s First Peoples to All Peoples conference was held in Meanjin Brisbane from 1-3 March, 2023.
-Over 800 in-person attendees (plus 300 watching online) heard from over 20 First Nations speakers in a series of plenaries, panels and yarning circles discussing First Nations administration in Australia and Aotearoa New Zealand.
+Over 800 in-person attendees (plus 300 watching online) heard from over 20 First Nations speakers in a series of plenaries, panels and yarning sessions discussing First Nations administration in Australia and Aotearoa New Zealand.

 The conference examined First Nations policy through the lenses of Australia’s National Agreement on Closing the Gap commitments, particularly the four Priority Reforms, as well as the New Zealand Public Service Act 2020, which now clearly sets out the responsibility of the public service, particularly its leadership, in supporting the Crown’s relationship with Māori under the Treaty of Waitangi.